salihah-rilvan/GovTech-DE-Assignment-Solution/Section2/Section2Doc.md

 sudo /etc/init.d/docker start

 I created a Dockerfile with the following typed in:

 FROM postgres

 ENV POSTGRES_PASSWORD docker

 ENV POSTGRES_DB carsales

 COPY carsales.sql /docker-entrypoint-initdb.d/

 carsales.sql refers to my file with all mysql commands to create tables and populate my db  as well.

 Creating image:

 docker build -t carsales-db ./

 To see all images:

 docker images -a

-Creating a container based on the image: docker run -d --name carsales-container -p 5432:5432 carsales-db
+Creating a container based on the image:

+docker run -d --name carsales-container -p 5432:5432 carsales-db

 Running the container:

 sudo docker start carsales-container

-To run a command in the running container: docker exec -it carsales-container sh
+To run a command in the running container:

+docker exec -it carsales-container sh

 Logging into psql server:

 psql -U postgres carsales

 To view all tables in db:

 \d

 To quit db:

 \q

 Resources referred:
 https://dev.to/andre347/how-to-easily-create-a-postgres-database-in-docker-4moj

 https://markheath.net/post/exploring-postgresql-with-docker

+ER DIAGRAM

+No foreign keys reflected in ER diagram but it is considered when I created tables in SQL